-Omilo students attending Greek courses in Syros have the opportunity to taste the traditional sweets of the island: loukoumia and halvadopites.
-In Ermoupolis they see many shops selling these delicacies; they enjoy them along with their Greek coffee, or as a small treat with a glass of water.
+In the capital of Syros island, Hermoupolis , you can see many shops selling these delicacies; so enjoy those little sweets along with your Greek coffee, or as a small treat with a glass of water.

 What is loukoumi and halvadopita?